-(a) "Core transport agent" means an entity that offers gas service to customers within the service territory of a gas corporation, but does not include a gas corporation, and does not include a public agency that offers gas service to residential and small commercial customers within its jurisdiction, or within the service territory of a local publicly owned gas utility.
+(b) "Core transport agent" means an entity that offers core gas procurement service to customers within the service territory of a gas corporation, but does not include a gas corporation, and does not include a public agency that offers gas service to core and noncore gas customers within its jurisdiction, or within the service territory of a local publicly owned gas utility.
 "Core transport agent" includes the unregulated affiliates and subsidiaries of a gas corporation.

-(b) "Gas corporation" has the same meaning as that set forth in Section 222.
+(c) "Gas corporation" has the same meaning as that set forth in Section 222.